What's Not Said Still Hurts: A Description-Based Evaluation Framework for Measuring Social Bias in LLMs: Description-Based Bias Benchmark

 \subsection{Statistics}

-To comprehensively construct a hidden bias dataset across various categories, we collect 1,547 pairs of bias-related concepts from CS, SS, BBQ, and SOFA to form 103,649 test instances.
+To comprehensively construct a description-based bias dataset across various categories, we collect 1,547 pairs of bias-related concepts from CS, SS, BBQ, and SOFA to form 103,649 test instances.
 Refers to Figure~\ref{fig:motivation} example (b), a test instance consists of a pair of questions, derived from a bias concept pair but assigned different demographic descriptors.
 And in the first question, the descriptor ``Margaret'' represents a female identity, while in the second question, ``George'' represents a male identity.
 Similarly, for both questions, Option A associates the concept with ``bad at math'', whereas Option B links another concept to ``good at math''.

-As detailed in Table~\ref{tab:bias_categories} and Table~\ref{tab:bias_des} in Appendix~\ref{sec:data_gene_appendix}, the number of test instances per demographic category is calculated by multiplying the number of concept pairs by the number of descriptor pairs.
-For instance, the Race category consists of four descriptor types, each with ten descriptor pairs (combinations of five descriptors forming pairs), amounting to 61,880 test instances ($1547 \times 4 \times 10$).
+As detailed in Table~\ref{tab:bias_categories} and Table~\ref{tab:bias_des} in Appendix~\ref{sec:data_gene_appendix}, the number of test instances per demographic category is computed by multiplying the number of concept pairs by the number of descriptor pairs.
+For example, the Race category has four descriptor types, each with ten descriptor pairs (combinations of five descriptors forming pairs), producing 61,880 test instances ($1547 \times 4 \times 10$).
 The Age category includes three types of descriptor pairs, each with one descriptor pair, resulting in 4,641 test instances.
 The Gender category contains four types of descriptor pairs, each with one descriptor pair, totaling 6,188 test instances.
 The SES category has two descriptor types, each with one descriptor pair, yielding 3,094 test instances.
 The Religions category comprises three descriptor types, each with six descriptor pairs, leading to 27,864 test instances.
-Overall, the dataset consists of 103,649 test instances for comparative analysis.
+Overall, the dataset includes 103,649 test instances for comparative analysis.